-SaaStr has now passed 100+ posts, and we’ve somewhat gone on a journey from the early days of a SaaS company, through the growth phases, and as of our last post, up to the Unstoppable phase.
-We’re not quite done with that journey but if you’ll forgive me going back in time, I wanted to address an interesting question at Day 1: Who Should Be CEO?
+SaaStr has now passed 10,000+ pieces of content, and we’ve somewhat gone on a journey from the early days of a SaaS company, through the growth phases, to the Unstoppable phase, and now has time has gone on, even to the Decacorn phase. 🙂 We’re not quite done with that journey, but if you’ll forgive me going back in time, I wanted to address an interesting question at Day 1: Who Should Be CEO?

 Sometimes when you start a company it’s 100% obvious who the CEO should be.
-But sometimes whether it’s egos, or a sense of who’s “done it before”, that drives a possibly erroneous decision here.
+But sometimes the wrong criteria, whether it’s egos, or a sense of who’s “done it before”, drives a possibly erroneous decision here.

 With that, let me throw out a checklist I originally worked out on Quora.
 If you aren’t 100% sure which founder should be CEO — then I’d strongly suggest the one that most fits the following criteria should be CEO:

 - Has Raised Venture Capital Before (and Has A Positive Reputation in VC Community).
+Or At Least, the One Best Positioned to Do It.
 A big part of a CEO’s job is to keep the company funded and not bankrupt.
 Investors interface with and focus mainly on the CEO, fair or not.
 Put the person who can get you the bucks in this role.

 - Strong Evangelist, Good Hustler, and Enjoys Getting Up on Stage.
 The CEO should be the external face of the company.
 Most people don’t like getting up on stage, doing whatever it takes to get PR, trying to build the first customer and BD relationships.
 More on that here.